 The two ways you can qualify for disability benefits are:

-The listing states that your medical records must show you've had surgical removal of more than half of the small intestine and you require daily "parenteral nutrition via a central venous catheter" (this means that your nutrients are delivered through a thin tube called a catheter that has been inserted into a vein).
+The listing states that your medical records must show that you require daily "parenteral nutrition" via a central venous catheter, or central parenteral nutrition (CPN).
+CPN means that your nutrients are delivered through a thin tube called a catheter that has been inserted into a vein.
 As long as you're dependent on daily parenteral nutrition, you'll continue to meet the requirements of the listing.

-Someone with these limitations would likely be unable to do most jobs, because they wouldn't be able to perform all the physical requirements of even sit-down work.
+Someone with these limitations would likely be unable to do most jobs, because they wouldn't be able to perform the requirements of even sit-down work.
 Social Security knows that sit-down work usually requires at least some stooping and bending and doesn't allow for six-minute breaks every hour.